TheoBounac/Deploy_SimToReal_RL_Go2/doc/Deploy.md

 3. Press the **Start** button on the remote to make the robot stand up.
 4. Press the **A** button to activate the trained model.

+⚠️ **Emergency Stop**
+If the robot behaves unexpectedly or becomes dangerous, **press the Select button immediately**.
+The model will be stopped, and the robot will safely fold its legs.